twbs/bootstrap/site/docs/4.1/utilities/sizing.md

 ---
 layout: docs
 title: Sizing
-description: Easily make an element as wide or as tall (relative to its parent) with our width and height utilities.
+description: Easily make an element as wide or as tall with our width and height utilities.
 group: utilities
 toc: true
 ---

+## Relative to the parent

 Width and height utilities are generated from the `$sizes` Sass map in `_variables.scss`.
 Includes support for `25%`, `50%`, `75%`, `100%`, and `auto` by default.
 Modify those values as you need to generate different utilities here.